-There are three iterations of the processor:
+There are four iterations of the processor:

 - A standard processor for a uniprocessing system.
-Figure 1-1 depicts the configuration of a typical uniprocessing system. - A CPU in a multiprocessing system. - Up to nine auxiliary or input/output processing units (APUs or IOPs) in a multiprocessing system.
-Figure 1-2 depicts the configuration of a typical multiprocessing system.
+Figure 1-1 depicts the configuration of a typical uniprocessing system. - A CPU in a multiprocessing system. - Up to nine auxiliary or input/output processing units | (attached processors) in a multiprocessing system.
+Figure 1-2 | depicts the configuration of a typical multiprocessing system. - Figure 1-3 shows a typical 3280/Micro3200 system.